Understanding THC-P

 Disclaimer:

-Some products sold by The Botany Bay are not scheduled under U.S. federal law but may be subject to restrictions in certain states or localities.
-The Botany Bay only sells to jurisdictions where these products are legal, and it is the customer’s responsibility to ensure compliance with their local, state, or international laws before purchasing.
+Some products sold by The Botany Bay are not scheduled under U.S. federal law but may be subject to state or local restrictions.
+The Botany Bay conducts due diligence and restricts orders to jurisdictions where these products are legal.
+Orders placed to prohibited areas will not be fulfilled.
+However, it remains the customer’s responsibility to ensure compliance with any applicable local, state, or international laws before purchasing.
 These products have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
-The Botany Bay does not guarantee compliance with local or international regulations.

 - 0 Items